riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 - we will have an common action that is triggered by every button
 - this action checks who's turn it is, changes the button image, and then checks if that was a winning move
 - if the game is over, then we will transistion to the end game screen

+## Manual Segue

+_What happens once a player wins a game of tic tac toe?_

+We want our app to move to the end game screen as soon as a winning move is played, how do we do this?
+Every time we've used a segue, it's been triggered by pressing a button.

+This is where manual segues come in handy.
+We can define a segue differently than clicking and dragging a button in the storyboard.

+You can create a manual segue either by clicking and dragging from the view controller name in the **Outline View**, or by doing the same from the left-most button on the top of the view controller.

+`// todo: add images of creating manual segue`

+To trigger this segue, we will need to call it programmatically, and thus we will need to assign it a segue identifier.
+Try and see if you can remember how to do this, if you need a refresher go back to [Main Initial Screen](#Main-Initial-Screen).
+Give it the segue identifier **endGame**.

 ### Class Properties